 2. Raspberry

-Raspberries, like blackberries, grow on canes that are typically covered in tiny thorns or bristles.
-While not as aggressively armed as some of their wild relatives, the spines still make harvesting a cautious task.
-These plants thrive in temperate climates and reward growers with fruit that’s prized for jams, desserts, and fresh eating.
+Like blackberries, raspberries grow on stems or canes that are typically covered in tiny thorns or bristles.
+While not as aggressively armed as some of their wild relatives, the thorns still make harvesting the fruits a cautious task.
+These plants grow well in temperate climates and give fruit that you can eat fresh or use to make jams and desserts.

 3. Gooseberry